cseelye/rpi-nginx-uwsgi-flask/README.md

     callable = app
     ```

-2. Create an SSL certificate for nginx to use, or if you already have one copy it into the docker build directory.
-[DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-16-04) has an excellent tutorial if you need more help.

-    ```
-    openssl req -x509 -nodes -days 3650 -newkey rsa:2048 -keyout mycert.key -out mycert.crt
-    ```

-3. Make sure your application prerequisites are saved in a standard ```requirements.txt``` in your application directory.
+2. Make sure your application prerequisites are saved in a standard ```requirements.txt``` in your application directory.

-4. Copy your application directory to a subdirectory of the docker build directory.
+3. Copy your application directory to a subdirectory of the docker build directory.

-5. Create a Dockerfile to build a container from this one, with your app and SSL certificate:
+4. Create a Dockerfile to build a container from this one, with your app and requirements:

     ```Dockerfile
     FROM cseelye/rpi-nginx-uwsgi-flask:latest
-    COPY mycert.crt /etc/ssl/nginx.crt
-    COPY mycert.key /etc/ssl/nginx.key
     COPY myappdirectory /app
     RUN pip install -U -r /app/requirements.txt
     ```

-6. Build and run your container, forwarding the container port 443 to wherever you want it on your container host.
-For instance, to forward to port 4343:
+6. Build and run your container, forwarding the container port 80 to wherever you want it on your container host.
+For instance, to forward to port 8080:

     ```Shell
     docker build -t myapp .
-    docker run -p 4343:443 myapp
+    docker run -p 8080:80 myapp
     ```

-Now if you visit https://hostIP:4343/ in your browser you should see your Flask app.
+Now if you visit https://hostIP:8080/ in your browser you should see your Flask app.